-Adam Turl is an artist and writer currently based in St. Louis, Missouri.
+Adam Turl is an artist and writer currently who lives in Las Vegas, Nevada and St. Louis, Missouri.
 He is an editor at Red Wedge Magazine, writes its "Evicted Art Blog" and is an art critic for the West End Word.
 He is a co-organizer of the DIY art space The Dollar Art House.
 Turl's most recent solo exhibitions include Thirteen Baristas at the Brett Wesley Gallery in Las Vegas, Nevada and Kick the Cat at Project 1612 in Peoria, Illinois.
 Turl has a MFA from the Sam Fox School of Art and Design at Washington University and a BFA from Southern Illinois University in Carbondale.
 In 2016 he was a resident at the Cité internationale des Arts in Paris.
-He is an adjunct painting instructor at Lindenwood University in St. Charles, Missouri.
+He is an adjunct instructor at the University of Nevada - Las Vegas.

 Artist Statement: Twelve Concerns for Contemporary Anti-Capitalist Studio Art